Install the Agent

 The exact command is shown in the web app when you add a robot.

 - Let it finish.
-The command runs unattended — there are no further manual steps.
+The command runs unattended, with no further manual steps.

 What the bootstrap command does